waltermateriais/docker-scientific-ubuntu-gpu/README.md

     ```

 1. Under `config` add the following files:

     - jupyterhub_config.py: configuration file as described [here](https://jupyterhub.readthedocs.io/en/stable/reference/config-reference.html).
 For version 1.5.0 of JupyterHub, the following snippet would create a PAM authentication system (the simplest one) with a single user called `user`.
+A sample file is provided as [config/jupyterhub_config.sample.py](./config/jupyterhub_config.sample.py).
     ```python
     c.JupyterHub.bind_url = 'http://0.0.0.0:8000/'
     c.Authenticator.admin_users = {'user'}
     c.Authenticator.allowed_users = {'user'}
     c.LocalAuthenticator.create_system_users = True
     ```

     - make_users.sh: script for adding users, setting passwords and rights.
 Notice that `jupyterhub_config.py` will not really create the users.
 This has to be done through the script `make_users.sh`.
 For creating a single `user` with password `SecretPass*1234` under the group `jupyterusers` (already created in Dockerfile) the following content could be added to this script:
     ```bash
     useradd -m -s /bin/bash -G jupyterusers user echo 'user:SecretPass*1234' | chpasswd
     ```

     - requirements.txt: typical `pip` file with Python packages to install following the directives provided [here](https://pip.pypa.io/en/stable/cli/pip_install/#requirement-specifiers).
+A sample file is provided as [config/requirements.txt](./config/requirements.txt).

     - rpkgs.r: an R-script managing the installation of required R packages.
 A sample script is provided below, where you are supposed to populate list `packages` to install all the globally installed packages in your environment.
 Notice the function `pkgLoad` is called in the end of script.
+A sample file is provided as [config/rpkgs.r](./config/rpkgs.r).
     ```R
     pkgLoad <- function()
     {